 In 2006, Foreign Affairs, among many other periodicals, proclaimed India to be “a roaring capitalist success story.”
 This story, we are now increasingly told, is over.
 The rate of growth in India’s gross domestic product has slowed to slightly more than 6 percent from the peak of about 10 percent that once excited fantasies of India overtaking China.
 The rupee is plunging.
-Standard & Poor’s downgraded India’s credit-rating outlook to “negative” from “stable.”
+Standard & Poor’s India’s credit-rating outlook to “negative” from “stable.”
 The next stage is “junk,” if it loses its BBB- grading.

 Corruption and India’s threat of retroactive taxes on companies, most notably the government’s attempt to recoup as much as $3.72 billion from Vodafone Group Plc, the U.K.-based telecommunications company, on its 2007 acquisition of an Indian company are scaring away foreign investors.
-India’s own captains of industry are looking for more opportunities abroad.
+India’s own captains of industry are looking for abroad.

 Still, is it premature to bring down the curtains on the “India Growth Story”?
 To be sure, foreign investment in India sparked a retail credit boom -- and visions of hundreds of millions of middle-class Indians achieving the purchasing power and consumption patterns of their European and American peers.
 Total GDP grew, even though employment had no corresponding increase, and a terrible agrarian crisis caused by high indebtedness, drought, failed crops and international competition -- which compelled some 200,000 farmers to commit suicide -- didn’t rapidly boost mass consumption.